ietf-wg-keytrans/draft-arch/draft-mcmillion-keytrans-architecture.md

 **Transparency Log:**
 : A specialized service capable of securely attesting to the information (such as public keys) associated with a given end-user identity.
-The transparency log is run either entirely or partially by the service operator.
+The transparency log is usually run either entirely or partially by the service operator.

 # Protocol Overview